cairo-book/cairo-book/src/ch03-02-dictionaries.md

 > Note: We must convert the array to a `Span` before finalizing the entry, because calling `NullableTrait::new(arr)` moves the array, thus making it impossible to return it from the function.

-To modify the stored array, such as appending a new value, we can use a similar approach with entries.
+To modify the stored array, such as appending a new value, we can use a similar approach.
 The following `append_value` function demonstrates this:

 ```rust,noplayground
 {{#include ../listings/ch03-common-collections/no_listing_16_dict_of_array/src/lib.cairo:append}}